 Suntech Power Holdings Co.
-(STP) stands its best chance of meeting $541 million in debt obligations by raising money in China after analysts in New York voiced concern about the viability of the biggest solar manufacturer.
+(STP:US) stands its best chance of meeting $541 million in debt obligations by raising money in China after analysts in New York voiced concern about the viability of the biggest solar manufacturer.

 “It can sell bonds in China,” said Liu Wenping, vice president of Chinese investment research firm Pacific Epoch, an investment research company in Shanghai.
 “The government may also step in with a bailout.”